Reading time: 4 minutes

 Articles you may also be interested in

-RED RUBBER: THE STORY OF THE RUBBER SLAVE TRADE ON THE CONGO – AUDIOBOOK By Edmund Dene Morel (1873 – 1924) Morel explains the history and formation of the Congo Free […]
+RED RUBBER: THE STORY OF THE RUBBER SLAVE TRADE ON THE CONGO – AUDIOBOOK By Edmund Dene Morel (1873 – 1924) Morel explains the history and formation of the Congo Free State, owned by King Leopold II.
+However, Morel, a humanitarian, focuses on the atrocities commited in the Congo through the enslavement of the native population, […]